Bug Check 0x7E: SYSTEM_THREAD_EXCEPTION_NOT_HANDLED

 If a driver is identified in the bug check message, disable the driver or check with the manufacturer for driver updates.

-You can also disable memory caching/shadowing of the BIOS might to try to resolve the error.
+You can also disable memory caching/shadowing of the BIOS to try to resolve the error.
 You should also run hardware diagnostics, that the system manufacturer supplies.

 Confirm that any new hardware that is installed is compatible with the installed version of Windows.
 For example, you can get information about required hardware at Windows 10 Specifications.